coestephen2002/NumberGuessingGame/README.md

 # NumberGuessingGame
-A very simple number guessing game console application using C#/.NET.
+A very simple number guessing game.
+A console application using C#/.NET